petroslamb/taxi-rides/reports/REPORT.md

  along with 14 Peruvian holidays, two of which occured during that period and excibit a spike in actual and modelled trip counts.

+ Moreover both 24h and 7d prevalent seasonalities were detected.

  ![holiday-trends](./figures/prophet-full-holidays-trend.png)

  A floor of 0 was also stated, as it is impossible to have negative trips, and also a ceiling of 10000 trips per day.
-These two cuttofs are repected by the model's trend and to not surpass them.
+These two cuttoffs are respected by the model's trend and it does not surpass them.

+ You can see them as dashed lines in the first plot in this section.

  Cross validation happened in-sample, where RMSE ranged around 1000, with less fluctuations that the basic model.

  ![rmse-plot](./figures/prophet-full-rmse-plot.png)

+ Validation periods were 5 days long, with 15 day intervals between them, starting only after the first 60 days of data.

  ## Conclusions